jserrats/tfm/tfm.md

 The emulator allows us to test all the controls in a realistic scenario.
 The emulator was chosen over a real phone because some experiments require having a rooted phone, which is generally not safe to have on a personal phone that is used daily.

+#### Burp Proxy

+Burp is a proxy focused on attacking web communications, edit and repeating requests, decoding data, and more.

 <div class="page"/>

 ## Work accomplished